GEOLYTIX/xyz/notes.md

 Isolines - restored support for "meta" entry - so that custom isolines have keep their metadata.

 Fix for cluster aggregate param.

+Labels for ChartJS can now be a function taking the query response as input.